 Some tend to forget, but branding has always been important in cannabis.
 Even back in the illicit era, many producers and cultivators stood out using vivid, funny, or otherwise standout imagery.
 Some had catchy names or other puns to help keep their service fresh in customers’ minds.
 Today, the same end game is the plan.
 Except, the methods have largely changed to fit in line with modern marketing techniques, which focus on recognition, frequency, and consistency.

 The industry has pivoted to a new type of strategy in recent years.
 Taking examples for the alcohol, beauty and various other mature verticals, today’s cannabis lines cater to a diverse, nearly all-inclusive base of consumers.
 In recent years, this strategy has paid off, helping many names in the space occupy dominant market shares in state-by-state circumstances, for the most part.
-Think Jungle Boys, Cookies, Green Dot Labs, or a host other nearly household names in the cannabis industry.
+Think Jungle Boys, Cookies, Green Dot Labs, or other household names in the cannabis industry.

 The shift in branding is only accelerating today, with many experts suggesting that now is the time to target your demographic.
 Many believe that brands may not be able to sustain long-term success unless they become less of a “serve-all brand”.
 In this theory, a brand has to choose to cater to a specific market or demographic.
 Some examples of this are comparing less expensive, mass produced beers to craft ones; it’s hard to be both, and many cannabis companies are finding that out now.